 Many airlines like Vistara Airlines, Spicejet, IndiGo, and Go Air operate to and fro Patna with good connectivity with cities like Delhi, Lucknow, Mumbai.
 After you deboard at the airport, you can easily take a cab.

-By Train.
 You will need to deboard at the Sonpur Junction.
-There are a total number of four platforms at this station and has been connected with about 4 foot-over bridges.
+There are a total number of four platforms at this station and have been connected with about 4 foot-over bridges.
 In 2011, the overall length of these platforms was increased so that they could accommodate 24 train coaches at a time.
-Here is how you can reach Sonpur via the following places:
+Here is how you can reach Sonpur via the following places.

 After getting off the train at Sonpur Junction, you will need to take a cab or some other means of transportation like a bus.

 Sonpur is well connected with other cities via road networks.
 Here is how you can reach Sonepur via roads.
 Depending upon your location you can either take a cab or a bus to travel here.